Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

   14. **Employee termination**: When an employee&#39;s term of service ends, the organization carry out the following procedures:

       1. The Technical Leader (TL) will back up or transfer the data within the PC and documents into Organization [IDrive](https://www.idrive.com) account.
-      2. The SA will deactivate the employee&#39;s email login ID and passwords – at least 1 hour before the employee leaves; whenever an instruction is received from HR or the Manager whichever is earlier.
+      2. The ISM will deactivate the employee&#39;s email login ID and passwords – at least 1 hour before the employee leaves; whenever an instruction is received from HR or the Manager whichever is earlier.
       3. For 1 month from the last day of an employee&#39;s service, emails for this account will be forwarded to Manager – who will notify clients or external parties the change of employees taking over the case or account.
       4. On an employee&#39;s last day of work, the employee is to submit an exit clearance form and return all information and communications technology (ICT) assets to TL.
 TL is to inspect the returned ICT assets, and will sign the exit clearance form to acknowledge that all ICT assets issued to the employee is returned in satisfactory condition.
 The TL may seek advice from HR, if necessary.